35S GTP Binding Assays

 - to determine the nature of the ligand: Agonist or Antagonist

 - to screen for agonists or antagonists

 Radioactive GTPγS assays can be done is several different formats.
-Typically, we perform this assay in SPA format.
-The assay can also be performed in FlashPlates®, or as a filtration assay using filter plates.
-SPA and FlashPlate formats are homogeneous formats, which means no wash steps are required.
+Typically, we perform this assay in SPA format, but they can also be performed as a filtration assay using filter plates.
+SPA format is a homogeneous format, which means no wash steps are required.
 In the filtration assay, you will wash away unbound GTP using a vacuum manifold or cell harvester.

 SPA assays for GTP binding

 View more information on what materials you need, what optimizations you may need to perform, and references for SPA GTP binding assays.
 In the SPA format, cell membranes are captured onto SPA beads.
 When the GPCR is activated, 35S-labeled GTP will bind to the membrane.
 This puts the radiochemical into proximity of the SPA bead.
 When the radiochemical is close to the bead, the beta energy from the 35S can interact with scintillant in the bead, producing a signal that can be measured.
 35S-GTP that is not bound to the cell membrane will not be close enough to the SPA bead to interact strongly with the scintillant.

 View more information on what materials you need, what optimizations you may need to perform, and references for radioactive GTP filter plate assays.
 In the filter plate format, the binding assay is carried out first in one assay plate, then filtered through a filtermat or Unifilter plate using a cell harvester (vacuum manifold).
 The filters are washed to remove any unbound 35S-gamma-GTP.
 The filtermat or Unifilter plate is then dried and scintillation cocktail (or Meltilex) is added before reading in an appropriate detector.

 Go to our GTP binding data analysis page.